Local Link Building: How To Do It RIGHT?

 • How to choose the best restaurants in Las Vegas [+ the top 5]

-However, for the sake of local SEO, mix your content up.
-For your GBP (or GMB) posts, make them locally relevant.
+Nonetheless, for the sake of bolstering your local SEO, it’s imperative to diversify your content.
+When it comes to your GBP (or GMB) posts, ensure they are locally pertinent.

 Here are a few ideas you can start with: